-In Boulder, Colorado, the City spearheaded the construction of a modular manufacturing facility to support affordable housing production.
+The City of Boulder, Colorado spearheaded construction of a modular manufacturing facility to support affordable housing production.
 Scheduled to be completed in early 2024, the factory is slated to produce 12 to 15 modular homes per year in the first few years.
 The homes will be high-quality all-electric structures powered by solar energy, and will be permanently affordable to low-, moderate-, and middle-income households.
 While the project continues to move forward, it has faced significant delays due to abutter opposition.
 Informed by Boulder's experience, we've included substantive, meaningful community engagement as part of the research and planning process to designate potential sites for a facility or facilities.
-The passing of the state-mandated Section 3A MBTA Communities, which requires that nearly all the municipalities in the Greater Boston region have at least one zoning district that allows multi-family zoning by right also minimizes the impact of local opposition putting a halt to much needed affordable housing production located near transit and other dense, walkable neighborhoods.
+The passing of the state-mandated Section 3A MBTA Communities, which requires that nearly all the municipalities in the Greater Boston region have at least one zoning district that allows multifamily zoning by right, also minimizes the impact of local opposition putting a halt to much needed affordable housing production located near transit and other dense, walkable neighborhoods.